Good morning, we will move to the first item on the agenda which is the election of chair.

 The Licensing Act 2003 provides that the sale or supply of alcohol on and off the premises

-and other license law activities must be authorized by a premises license.
-A premises license
+and other licenceable activities must be authorised by a premises licence.
+A premises licence

 holder must comply with the four licensing objectives, the prevention of crime and disorder,